-To demonstrate the Company's commitment to developing measurable objectives to achieve diversity and inclusion in its workplace, the Company has implemented a Diversity Policy which can be found on the Company's website.
+To demonstrate the Company's commitment to developing measurable objectives to achieve diversity and inclusion in its workplace, the Company has implemented a Diversity Policy which can be found on the Company's website at https://salterbrothersemergingcompanies.com.au.

 Further, the workforce of the Manager comprises individuals with diverse skills, backgrounds, perspectives and experiences and this diversity is valued and respected.